-The holidays present a variety of opportunities to teach the Social and Emotional Learning (SEL) skills of empathy, respect, and compassion through acts of kindness and service to others in the community.
+The holidays present a variety of opportunities to instill and teach children empathy, respect, and compassion through acts of kindness and service to others in the community.
 Through giving and volunteering, children can develop a greater appreciation and understanding of the realm outside their own world, as well as the diverse needs of others.
 Not only will volunteering provide a broader perspective of the world, it can also model and teach your family’s values.
 With all the changes in our world, seeing first-hand how they can make a difference in the world and their community can empower and provide hope to children.

 To make the experience meaningful for your child, start by exploring their interests and what causes they feel passionate about.
 Once you have an idea of what issues move your child, determine what type of time commitment you want to make—whether it’s a one-time project or a monthly commitment.
 Here is a list of ideas to get you started, no matter your child’s age: